git/git.github.io/rev_news/drafts/edition-79.md

   by Prabin Poudel on his blog.
 [Overcommit gem](https://github.com/sds/overcommit) was mentioned in [Git Rev News #63](https://git.github.io/rev_news/2020/05/28/edition-63/), along various other hook management tools.
+* [Git Flow Is A Bad Idea](https://www.youtube.com/watch?v=_w6TwnLCFwA) video by Dave Farley of Continuous Delivery.
+  An interesting perspective on the Git branching model.
+Worth reflecting on the underlying assumptions and management approaches that make Git branches such a bad idea, in that particular context.
+* [Full Git Tutorial](https://www.youtube.com/watch?v=58zsLtwzL60).
+Basics for the new user.
+  Leap to Part 7 for the `Git Log Fully Explained`.

 __Git tools and sites__
 * [Glean](https://glean.software/): System for collecting, deriving and querying facts about source code.